literallyalice/TheCSharpPlayersGuide/README.md

 core concepts, terminology and OOP wasn't strong enough.

 In this repo you will find my solution to every challange in the book, their names prefixed by their page numbers.

+I will progress through this book slowly whilst working on other things.